 Keeps assigned area(s) clean and hazard-free; uses safe work practices and required personal protective equipment; follows District safety policies and procedures.

 EXPERIENCE AND TRAINING GUIDELINES:

-- Any combination of experience and training that would likely provide the required knowledge, skills and abilities is qualifying.
-A typical way to obtain the knowledge, skills and abilities would be:
+Any combination of experience and training that would likely provide the required knowledge, skills, and abilities is qualifying.
+A typical way to obtain the required KSAs would be:

-- Responsible experience in installing, modifying, repairing, and servicing electronic, pneumatic, mechanical, and hydraulic instruments;
+Basic understanding in installing, modifying, repairing, and servicing electronic, pneumatic, mechanical, and hydraulic instruments

 Prior acceptance into a District approved Apprenticeship Program (Clackamas Community College or Portland Community College); and/or training in instrument technology, electronics technology, or related fields.

 Must possess and maintain a valid state issued driver’s license at time of appointment.

 Upon hire, candidates will be enrolled in an apprenticeship program and will be working towards their Limited Energy Technician Class B (LEB) Certification, normally a 2 year process.
 Up to one year of experience may be credited for prior work and/or education.